eiler2005/dealsnext-insight-hub/README.md

 ## 🇺🇸 Description

-**DealsNextV0** is the first version of an intelligent system for automating and optimizing the discovery of great deals and offers.
+**DealsNextV0** is the first version of an intelligent system for automating and optimizing the discovery of great deals and offers in B2B.
 The project is built using the AI-powered rapid development tool **Lovable**, which significantly accelerated the development process.

 The goal of the system is to give users quick access to the most relevant and up-to-date offers (discounts, promotions, sales) from various sources.
 The system analyzes incoming data, filters out the best deals, and presents them in a user-friendly format.